zvakanaka/rpi-oled/README.md

 # rpi-oled [![NPM Version](https://img.shields.io/npm/v/rpi-oled.svg)](https://www.npmjs.com/package/rpi-oled)
-A collection of NodeJS command line tools and libraries for I2C compatible monochrome OLED screens.
-Compatible with Raspberry Pi, Works with 128 x 32, 128 x 64, 96 x 16 and 64x48 sized screens, of the SSD1306 OLED/PLED Controller (read the [datasheet here](http://www.adafruit.com/datasheets/SSD1306.pdf)).
+A collection of NodeJS command line tools and libraries for I2C based SSD1306 compatible monochrome OLED screens.
 The main difference of this library compared to other forks is the added command line tools.
-Additionally the display performance was increased greatly.
+Additionally the display performance was increased.

-This is based on the Blog Post and code by Suz Hinton - [Read her blog post about how OLED screens work](http://meow.noopkat.com/oled-js/)!

 ## Installation
 ### Software
 If you haven't already, install [NodeJS](http://nodejs.org/).

 Then install the software using:
-`npm install rpi-oled`
+`sudo npm install -g rpi-oled`

 ### Hardware
 Hook up your I2C compatible OLED display to the Raspberry Pi SDL and SCL pins as well as 3.3V power and ground.

 ### Test the software
 Run the following command:

 `rpi-oled writeString -t "Hello World"`

-If your I2C address is not the default `3C`, specify it using the -a parameter, e.g. `rpi-oled writeString -t "Hello World" -a 0x3C`
+This will try to connect to a 128x64 display with address 0x3C on the i2c bus 1, if any of these parameters are not correct for your setup you can change them using the following parameters:

-If your I2C bus is not the default `/dev/i2c-1`, specify it using the -a parameter, e.g. `rpi-oled writeString -t "Hello World" -b "/dev/i2c-0"`
+`rpi-oled writeString -t "Hello World" -a 0x3F -b "/dev/i2c-0" -w 64 -h 48`

 ### API Example
 ```javascript